Want to understand how things move and why they stop? Learning about forces makes it simple.

 Gravitational Force

 Why does gravity exist?
-Gravitational force pulls objects towards large bodies like Earth.
-This force gives objects their weight and keeps everything grounded.
+Gravitational force pulls things toward Earth.
+It gives objects weight and keeps them from floating away.

-- Real-Life Scenario: Think about riding a roller coaster.
-As the coaster climbs up, you feel lighter, but as it plunges down, gravity pulls you down quickly, making your ride thrilling.
+Think about riding a roller coaster.
+As it goes up, you feel light.
+As it drops, gravity pulls you down fast.
+That’s what makes the ride exciting.

 Frictional Force

 How does friction affect motion?
-Frictional force acts between two surfaces that come into contact.
-It works against motion and slows things down.
+Frictional force happens when two surfaces touch.
+It pushes against movement and helps slow things down.

 Tension Force

-Tension is a force that travels through a rope, cable, or string when pulled tight.
-It helps hold objects or keep them connected.
+Tension is a force that moves through a rope, string, or cable when you pull it tight.
+It helps hold things up or keep them together.

 Normal Force

 How does normal force work?
-Normal force is a support force from a surface.
-It acts perpendicular to the object resting on it.
+It is the support force given by a surface.
+It pushes straight up on the object resting on it.

-- Imagine placing a cup on a table.
-The table exerts a normal force upwards to support the cup, keeping it from falling
+Place a cup on a table.
+The table pushes up with normal force to support the cup.
+Without it, the cup would fall.

 Applied Force